jiafulow/zedboard-guide/README.md

 ## Startup

+- Get a license from http://www.xilinx.com/getlicense
+  - Use the voucher to get a node-locked license (which will be emailed to you)
+  - Alternatively, one can get the WebPACK license for free
-- Get the licenses by launching Vivado.
-Select Help ->  Manage License...
+  - In Vivado, select Help -> Manage License..., load the license Xilinx.lic
-  - The licenses should appear in the directory ~/.Xilinx
 - Setup the environments:

 ```